 User-Defined Function

 User-Defined Functions (UDFs) in Databend allow you to create custom operations tailored to your specific data processing needs.
-This page helps you choose the right type of function for your use case.
+This page highlights the commands you will use most often and helps you choose the right function type for your use case.

 Function Type Comparison